JeronimoDU/DU-AR-Racing-system/README.md

 <br>

 ## Recodring mode
-Only available if recordingMode == true
+Only available if recordingMode = true (check recordingMode variable in unit start of the script)

 Can automatically save a waypoint list along the path you are flying
 | Chat Command | Description |